srraley/InterviewQuestions/FrontEnd/Instruction.md

-## Which Tests to Take?
-Choose only 2 tests in this directory to take.
+## Frontend Code Challenges

-Read the README.MD file in the base directory for more details.
+### Follow the README.MD files in each directory for details on each challenge.